Pan-Romance language: Design principles

 The linguists of Vía Neolatina intend to design or codify a pan-Romance standard in a scientific way, and to do so they pay special attention to its design principles (including values, goals, methodology, etc.).
 The design principles developed by Vía Neolatina are based on theoretical insights from applied linguistics; codifications for particular Romance languages (Grisons Romansh, Occitan, Catalan, Galician, etc.) which experts have designed; other interlanguages, both Romance and of other families (like Interslavic); and the experience of its members with Neolatin.

 The developed methodology takes into account various criteria for the selection of forms.
 Each of the criteria is a positive quality of standard languages in general: forms should ideally be intelligible, used by the majority, encompassing, regular, traditional, concise, etc. They add up to more than 20 linguistic and extralinguistic criteria, all treated equally in the present version of the methodology.
 When no form is clearly positive in more ways than other forms, the methodology provides the codifiers with some resources: compositionality (inclusion of elements from different varieties), polymorphism (inclusion of options from which the user can choose), centrality (priorization of forms from geographically central varieties), innovation (creation of neologisms and new analogies, but strictly avoiding artificiality), etc. All this is done with the intention of developing a language model which is more easily acceptable by the potential users and more effective for communication.

+Phonology and Orthography

+Neolatino uses a phonology designed from the analysis of how Latin languages have evolved, the result is a phonology very similar to modern Romance languages that minimizes the amount of sounds a native speaker of any of them would need to learn.
+Some examples of sounds that have appeared in most Romance languages despite not existing in Latin are the palatalized ɲ and ʎ which Neolatino incorporates into its inventory, indicating the palatalization with the digraphs nî and lî.
+This is also used for the digraphs cî, gî and sî which represent the phonemes tʃ, dʒ and ʃ respectively (Note that the digraphs ch and gh are used to represent k and ɡ before front vowels).

+A great percentage of the words in the language are paroxitones with a vowel or the consonants n, s or t as their final letter.
+However, words that deviate from this norm use graphic accents to mark the actual stressed syllable, these also sometimes do double duty as they can indicate the openness of some of the vowels.
+Specifically, the grave accent is used for the open and semi-open vowels: à, è and ò, while the acute accent is used for the closed or semi-closed vowels: é, í, ó and ú.